TsspGit/Rn_Time_Series/README.md

 8. **Rn_Classify_Percentile.ipynb**, a classification example with the Radon data.
 We tried a classification problem between the data under the first quartile and the rest, but it went nowhere

+9. **Statistical_Analysis.ipynb** shows some Boxplots and statistical test applied to the mean absolute errors.

+10. **utils** is used like a python module.
+In most of the main codes are used functions that are placed in this codes.
+I invite you to take a look every time you want to see what is doing,

 #### Boxplots

 Codes to plot the errors as boxplots.
-The only one that is really important is **ANN_MAE_Boxplots.py**, use it as example
+The only one that is really important is **ANN_MAE_Boxplots.py**, use it as example.

 ### logs